Braves rally for 5-4 win over Phillies on d’Arnaud, Riley homers and game-ending double play

 “I just have faith in those guys,” Braves manager Brian Snitker said.
 “You know what?
 They give you a hard 27 (outs). … They’re never going to stop fighting in the batter’s box.”

 It ended in equally stunning fashion.
-With Bryce Harper aboard, Nick Castellanos drove one to the fence in deep right-center, only to be robbed on a great leaping catch by Michael Harris II.
+With Bryce Harper aboard, Nick Castellanos drove one to deep right-center, only to be robbed on a great leaping catch by Harris slamming into the fence.

+“I knew off the bat it was going to be close to the fence,” Harris said.
+“I knew once I went back I wasn’t stopping.
+I was going to do anything I could to get a glove on it.
+If my body had to go down because of that, I would have done that.”

 Harper had rounded second base when Harris made the grab.
 He backtracked desperately, and the throw back to the infield skidded past second baseman Ozzie Albies.
 But Riley alertly backed up the play and zipped a throw to first that completed the double play.